markosloizou/Cyprus-Corona-Virus/README.md

 Granger's causality also seems to be statistically significant between the measures and the daily percentage increase.

+# SIR model

+ SIR is a model mades up from 3 differential equations describing the rate of change of the number of susceptible , infected and recovered(meaning not susceptible or infected, this number includes the deceased).
+The solution of the model depends on the initial conditions and the transmitivity and recovery rate of the virus.
+The initial conditions used are the conditions in Cyprus when the outbreak begun.
+The transmitivity and recovery rate are optimized so that the solution of the system of equations represent the growth of the epidemic in Cyprus.
+Due to the limited amount fitting the parameters cannot be done accureately.

 ## March 27

 The R2 score of the exponential fit is now better than that of the Linear fit.